-- In the summer, it’s best to use it in the coolest part of the day or night.
+- In the summer, use the dryer during the coolest part of the day or night.
 For those who have a laundry area in a remote part of the house, it may be beneficial to begin drying clothes at bedtime…that is, if you don’t mind wrinkled clothes in the morning!

-- In the winter, drying clothes when you’re the coldest or when the most people are home could help the heater run less often.
+- In the winter, dry clothes when you’re the coldest or when the most people are home so the heater runs less often.